GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 ## AI Platform ANN service and AI Platform (Unified) Pipelines based solution

 This is a fully managed variant of the solution that utilizes the new AI Platform  and AI Platform (Unified) Pipelines services.
+Note that both services are currently in the Experimental stage and that the provided examples may have to be updated when the services move to the Preview and eventually to the General Availability.

 ![Workflow Ann](figures/ann-flow.png)